ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 other means.

-This Header Parameter references the name of a JSON Web Algorithm (JWA) when represented as a JSON Protected Header, and an integer or text value when represented as a CBOR Protected Header.
+This Header Parameter references the name of a JSON Web Algorithm (JWA) when represented as a JSON-formatted Header, and an integer or text value when represented as a CBOR-formatted Header.

 This Header Parameter MUST be understood and processed by implementations when present.